-

 unit

-string Required The unit in which the meter readings are expressed.
+string Required The unit in which the values are expressed.

 Can bekWh